 - And don’t feel you can only love “important” things.
 Take a look at this great book review, How a Book About Grover Revealed to Me the Wide World of Literature.

-- Some Good News is John Krasinski’s good news from around the world including a surprise rendition of Hamilton for a young girl who couldn’t go.
+- Some Good News was John Krasinski’s good news from around the world in the early days of lockdown.
+They even had a surprise rendition of Hamilton for a young girl who couldn’t go.

 - This year was probably the very best year in the long history of humanity.